iclc/iclc.github.io/coc.md

 This applies to all events and venues of the conference whether they be talks, performances, late-night events, at the bar, or through Twitter or other online media.

-This Code of Conduct exist to help us create a positive environment at the conference for all participants as well as to encourage participants to report behaviour that makes them feel uncomfortable - no matter how minor.
-If you experience or witness breaches of this Code of Conduct, or have any other concerns, please help us by letting us know, either by:-

-* finding a member of the [organising team](/team.html) (they'll be clearly identifiable) and let them know.
-* dropping us an email at [livecodenet@gmail.com](mailto:livecodenet@gmail.com).
+This Code of Conduct exists to help us create a positive environment at the conference for all participants.
+If you have any concerns please find a member of the [organising team](/team.html) (they'll be clearly identifiable during the conference) and let them know, or otherwise drop us an email at [livecodenet@gmail.com](mailto:livecodenet@gmail.com).

-We promise to take the situation seriously and deal with it as quickly as we can.

-Breaching the Code of Conduct may lead to the perpetrator being asked to leave the conference.

 We welcome comments on and suggested edits to the above.